 In order to spur another round of growth, we will adopt global and diverse development strategies, build flexible operation and management systems, enlarge our presence in Taiwan and China, and continue to expand into Southeast Asia.
 Thus, we will lay the bedrock upon which the Group will reach a new peak.

-Originating in Shanghai, the Group resumed businesses in Taiwan in 1949.
-Over the past six decades, we have managed to stay ahead of the curve and make timely changes to our management strategies.
-That is how we have succeeded in developing from traditional to high-tech industries, and in being able to encompass both the manufacturing and service sectors.
+Originating in Shanghai, the Group started operations in Taiwan in 1949.
+Over the past seven decades, we have managed to stay ahead of the curve and make timely changes to our management strategies.
+That is how we have succeeded in developing from traditional to high-tech industries encompassing both the manufacturing and service sectors.
 In the beginning, we focused solely on demand in Taiwan, but today, we have gone global and expanded our reach into China and Southeast Asia.
 Our businesses have grown steadily to cover petrochemical and energy, polyester and synthetic fiber, cement and building materials, retail and department stores, sea and land transportation, construction, hotels, financial services, communications and internet as well as philanthropic organizations.
-The assets of these ten businesses amount to NT$2.5 trillion, or US$81.8 billion.
+The assets of these ten sectors amount to NT$2.5 trillion, or US$81.8 billion.
 In addition, we have nine companies publicly listed in Taiwan or overseas, including Far Eastern New Century, Asia Cement Corporation, Far Eastern Department Store, Far Eastern International Bank, Oriental Union Chemical Corporation, U-Ming Marine Transport Corporation, Everest Textile Co., FarEasTone, and Asia Cement (China) Holdings Corporation.

 To be better positioned in the future, our core development strategies include enlarging our global presence, strengthening R&D and innovation, achieving synergistic growth, as well as pursuing green development and sustainable growth.
 We will strive toward our goal of becoming a bellwether for the industry and creating new value for consumers, shareholders, employees, and society as a whole.

 The business climate is ever-changing.
-We may not have all the answers to what the future has in store, but one thing I am certain will not change is that the Group will adhere to its core values of sincerity, diligence, thrift, prudence and innovation; we will proactively effect transformation.
+We may not have all the answers to what the future has in store, but one thing I am certain will not change is that the Group will adhere to its core values of sincerity, diligence, thrift, prudence and innovation and that we will proactively effect transformation.
 Change will come, but we will stay flexible and agile.
 We will adapt to new trends and keep abreast of the latest challenges.
-We will thus create new momentum for growth and make our Group a paradigm of the world’s first class enterprise.
+We will thus create new momentum for growth and make our Group a paradigm of a premier global enterprise.